 Petra Kvitova vs. Xiyu Wang: Prediction and Match Betting Odds | China Open

-On Saturday, Xiyu Wang (No. 58 in the world) takes on Petra Kvitova (No. 14) in the Round of 64 of the China Open.
+On Sunday, Xiyu Wang (No. 58 in the world) meets Petra Kvitova (No. 14) in the Round of 64 of the China Open.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!